Purplepenguin67/pop-social/README.md

 # Pop Social

-Pop Social is a website which allows users, who sign-up for free profiles, to connect with friends, work colleagues or people they don't know, online.
-It allows users to share pictures, and articles, as well as their own thoughts and opinions with however many people they like.
+Pop Social is a website which allows users, who sign-up for free profiles, to connect with friends, work colleagues or people they don't know, online in order to share recipes nad foods from all over.
+It allows users to post pictures, and articles, as well as their own thoughts and opinions with however many people they like.

 ## User Story